optospinlab/modularControl/README.md

 ## What's Up With `mca`, `mci`, etc?:
 `mca<Classname>`, `mci<Classname>`, and `mce<Classname>` are subclasses of `mcAxis`, `mcInput`, and `mcExperiment`, respectively.
 All the `mca`s and `mci`s are `mcAxes` and `mcInputs`, respectively, and so on.
 The reason for this specification is that `mcaDAQ`s and `mcaMicro`s, despite their common functionality (e.g. each `.goto(x)`), behave very differently.
 Attempting to contain the behavior of every `mcAxis` inside a single `mcAxis` class became difficult as the number of necessary behaviors increased.
 Instead, `mcAxis` and `mcInput` spawn a set of subclass `mca`s and `mci`s that define the specific functionality.
 How is this done?
 Each `mca` and `mci` must 'fill in' functionality via the capitalized version of each function.
 For instance, `mciDAQ` must define `.Measure()` which is called by `.measure()`, the method that the user calls. `.measure()` is defined in the `mcInput` superclass, along with an empty version of `.Measure()`, which is 'filled in' by the subclass `mciDAQ`.

+## What's Up With `config.kind` In `mcAxes` and `mcInputs`:
+`config.kind` is a rather-ambiguous structure in every `mcAxis` and `mcInput`.
+It was put in for organizational purposes.
+It contains the following fields:

+#### In Both `mcAxis` and `mcInput`:
+* `config.kind.kind`, the programatic name of the kind (sorry, this was due to C++ habits);
+* `config.kind.name`, the explanatory name of the kind (e.g. for a later user);

+#### In `mcAxis`, Specifically:
+* `config.kind.intUnits`, a string representing the units that the axis uses internally (e.g. for piezos, this is volts);
+* `config.kind.extUnits`, a string representing the units that the user should use (e.g. for piezos, this is microns);
+* `config.kind.int2extConv`, conversion from internal to external units (e.g. for piezos, 0V -> -25um, 10V -> 25um);
+* `config.kind.ext2intConv`, conversion from external to internal units, this should be the inverse of `int2extConv`, but is currently not error checked (check randomly in the future?);
+* `config.kind.intRange`, the range of the axis in external units (this is generated using the conversions);
+* `config.kind.extRange`, the range of the axis in external units (this is generated from `intRange` using the conversions);
+* `config.kind.base`,	the value (in internal units) that the axis should seek at startup;

+#### In `mcInput`, Specifically:
+* `config.kind.extUnits`, the appropriate units (no internal units are neccessary here);
+* `config.kind.shouldNormalize`, whether or not the measurement should be divided by the time taken to measure (e.g. where absolute counts are meaningless unless the time taken to collect is present; this is currently only used with `mciDAQ` devices);
+* `config.kind.sizeInput`, the expected size of the input (this allows other parts of the program to allocate space for the `mcInput` before the measurement has been taken; for numbers, this is set to `[1 1]`; for a vector like a spectrum, this could be [512 1]).

+It is meant to unify mcInstruments of similar, but not identical identity.
+For instance, all MadCity Labs piezos have the same `config.kind` because they all have the same range and convert between units with the same conversions.
+The only difference is the special variables (`dev` and `chn` in this case).

 ## Example
 Suppose that we want to do an XY scan on the counter with the X piezo and the Y micrometer.